Seasonal Planning for South Africa Travel

 - Visit the Winelands for cooler temps, autumn colors, and wine

-- Goldilocks season in Kruger: sunny & cool, with good wildlife viewing & few crowds
+- Goldilocks season in Kruger: sunny and cool, with good wildlife viewing and few crowds

 Meanwhile, in the Cape Provinces, cloudy weather is rolling in, and you can expect afternoon thunderstorms and cooler weather.
 In March and early April, the weather is still dry enough to allow for afternoon hikes up to Table Mountain—be sure to check the weather before you go.
 Autumn in the Winelands is romantic, with great weather and little competition for dinner reservations.
 Franschhoek and Stellenbosch are particularly beautiful, as the vines turn vibrant shades of red and orange against the mountains.
 It's a great time to visit and enjoy the end-of-season wines as you bask in the sunshine and take in the mountain views.